Pump Priming Research Awards

 cell in situ spatial profiling

 unclear.
 This project will define subclinical rejection by advanced analysis of cell types and cellular interactions.
+Understanding subclinical rejection, its relationship with patient characteristics and immunosuppression withdrawal is important for patient care relying on histological analysis.

 Fungai Dengu and Sadik Hatem